-Are Generational Curses Biblical?Wednesday, March 19, 2014
+Are Generational Curses Biblical?

-Based on texts taken out of context and used as pretexts it has become increasingly common for Christians to suppose that they are victims of generational curses.
+Based on texts taken out of context and used as pretexts, it has become increasingly common for Christians to suppose that they are victims of generational curses.
 As such, they suppose they have inherited demons ranging from anger to alcoholism, from laziness to lust.
 Closer examination, however, demonstrates this notion to be seriously flawed.

-In this sense, the Bible says that children are punished for the sins of their fathers “to the third and fourth generation” (Exod.20:5).2 The children of alcoholic fathers frequently suffer neglect and abuse as a direct consequence of their father’s sinful behavior.
+In this sense, the Bible says that children are punished for the sins of their fathers “to the third and fourth generation” (Exodus 20:5).
+The children of alcoholic fathers frequently suffer neglect and abuse as a direct consequence of their father’s sinful behavior.
 Moreover, the descendants of those who hate God are likely to follow in the footsteps of their forefathers.

 — Hank Hanegraaff

 This article first appeared in the Ask Hank column of the Christian Research Journal, volume31, number3.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information or to subscribe to the Christian Research Journal go to http://www.equip.org

 1. Excerpted from Hank Hanegraaff’s The Bible Answer Book, Volume 2 (Nashville: J. Countryman, 2006).